jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 characteristics they do not understand.

 In terms of security, everything that is available from the JVM for security is available via Clojure.
-And then are performance and other concerns.
+And there are performance and other concerns.

-A very important thing though, is that now we can also reach the browser.
-So I think you know -- how many people write applications where some part of the overall system touches a browser?
+A very important thing, though, is that now we can also reach the browser.
+So I think -- how many people write applications where some part of the overall system touches a browser?
 Yeah.
 So right now you use two different things.
 Almost definitely, you use two different things.
 And I think it is a strength of Clojure that we are delivering the same value proposition in both places, both on the server and in the client.
 And even if they are separate devs the value proposition is necessary.
 And almost more so in the browser, which is one of the most complex places ever.